-Entry Requirements: It is expected that students will have completed the subject at Level 1 to a satisfactory standard.
-Course Summary: Level 2 Textiles is based around expanding the key concepts of technological practice a context that changes each year.
+TEXTILE TECHNOLOGY L EVEL 2 Optional Entry Requirements: It is expected that students will have completed the subj ect at Level 1 to a satisfactory standard.
+Course Summary: Level 2 Textiles is based around expanding the ke ey concepts of technological practice understanding how and why things work.
+Students des ign and make a garment or item based on a context that changes each year.
+Assessment: 12 Credits internal and 4 credits external Cost: Costs of pattern and materials to be purchased, printing cost